twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 4 Notes.md

 ### Definition of GDP
 **GDP (Gross Domestic Product)**: The *market value of all final goods & services produced* in a region (country) in a given period of time (year).
 *   Measures production with market values, not quantities. **Don't compare apples to oranges, compare dollars to dollars.**
-*   Only includes current production (produced in the same year).
+*   Only includes current production **(produced in the same year).**
 *   Does not include used goods (e.g., a new textbook ✅, but selling it to a friend 🚫).
+- Produced in one country
 ### Key Concepts for GDP Calculation
 *   **Final good or service**: One that is purchased by its final user and is not included in the production of any other good or service (e.g., hamburgers).
 *   **Intermediate goods**: A good or service that is an input into another good or service (e.g., car seats).

 > [!NOTE]
 > In calculating GDP, we include the value of the car but not the separate value of the car seats.
 If we included the value of the car seats, we would be _double counting_.
+As a result, we **must use the value of the final sale**

 ---